 Newport is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Oregon.
-With a population of 10,268 people and five constituent neighborhoods, Newport is the 46th largest community in Oregon.
+With a population of 10,496 people and four constituent neighborhoods, Newport is the 54th largest community in Oregon.

-One of the nice things about Newport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Newport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The overall education level of Newport is somewhat higher than in the average US city of 21.84%: 28.88% of adults 25 and older in the city have at least a bachelor's degree.
+The education level of Newport citizens is substantially higher than the typical US community, as 30.88% of adults in Newport have at least a bachelor's degree.

-The per capita income in Newport in 2010 was $26,407, which is upper middle income relative to Oregon and the nation.
-This equates to an annual income of $105,628 for a family of four.
+The per capita income in Newport in 2018 was $30,060, which is middle income relative to Oregon and the nation.
+This equates to an annual income of $120,240 for a family of four.
 However, Newport contains both very wealthy and poor people as well.

-Newport is a somewhat ethnically-diverse city.
+Newport is a very ethnically-diverse city.
 The people who call Newport home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Newport residents report their race to be White, followed by Native American.
+The greatest number of Newport residents report their race to be White, followed by Asian.
 Newport also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.28% of the city’s residents.
-Important ancestries of people in Newport include English, Irish, Italian, and Swedish.
+People of Hispanic or Latino origin account for 15.78% of the city’s residents.
+Important ancestries of people in Newport include German, English, Irish, European, and French.

 The most common language spoken in Newport is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Chinese.